intermine/docker-intermine/readme.md

 docker images -q |xargs docker rmi
 # someone reported they even had to restart docker.
 I don't know why.
 ```
+# This repo is deprecated, use docker-intermine-gradle instead